 While our farming is high touch, our winemaking is very low touch.
 We know that great wine comes from great grapes.

 Our winemaking program was launched by world-renowned winemaker, Jeffrey Patterson, of Mount Eden Vineyards.
 Jeffrey led our winemaking until 2009.
-In 2010, Jim Cargill, Dave House's son-in-law, took over as lead winemaker from Jeffrey, who continues on as Consulting Winemaker for House Family.
-Jim, like Jeffrey, believes in letting the wine express itself with a minimal amount of human intervention, a process that is paying off with wines that are beginning to rack up national and international awards.
+In 2010, Jim Cargill, Dave House's son-in-law, took over as head winemaker.
+Jim believes in letting the wine express itself with a minimal

 Once the winemaker declares the grapes to be ready, they are harvested very early the next morning.
 Our winemaking takes place on our estate property.
 Before the sun has warmed the vineyard, the grapes are in the fermenters at the winery.
 Fermented on natural yeasts in stainless steel temperature controlled fermenters and aged in a combination of new and aged French and American oak barrels to provide just the right flavors, our wines then develop in barrels until the winemaker declares them ready to bottle.